Why You May Need an Experienced Lawyer During Foreclosure

 Refinancing, buying a new home or mortgage modification definitely is something to be discussed with a lender or qualified housing counselor or attorney.
 For more information contact Advantage Legal Group and thank you to our guests blogger this month Tina Droessler.
 Tina is an expert real estate professional in Palm Desert and helps dozens of homebuyers and homeowners each year find or keep the home of their dreams.

-The number or foreclosure listings in Washington State and all over the country is on the rise again, but there is hope as many home owners have made it possible to hold on to their home through the Washington State Foreclosure Fairness Act.
+The number of foreclosure listings in Washington State and all over the country is on the rise again, but there is hope as many homeowners have made it possible to hold on to their home through the Washington State Foreclosure Fairness Act.

-What many home owners are unaware of is that there are many different modification programs they may be able to qualify for.
-These programs include the HAMP Tier 1, the HAMP Tier 2, the HAMP Standard, FHA Modifications, VA Modifications, Non GSC Modifications, modifications that mirror HAMP, internal modifications, the National Settlement Act, Washington State Settlement with pick a payment programs and much more.
+What many homeowners are unaware of is that there are many different modification programs they may be able to qualify for.
+These programs include the HAMP Tier 1, the HAMP Tier 2, the HAMP Standard, FHA Modifications, VA Modifications, Non-GSC Modifications, modifications that mirror HAMP, internal modifications, the National Settlement Act, Washington State Settlement with pick a payment program and much more.

 It is very important to know where the mortgage on your home stands and who is the actual owner of the loan on your home.
 Many people are unaware that the bank processing their payments may not actually own the loan.
 Where your loan is actually owned determines what modification programs you are eligible to apply for.